-- > Clearly define the contaminated and clean zones within your practice environment. - > Employ measures aimed at reducing the extent of contamination within the contaminated zone, as appropriate, for example, high volume evacuation systems, use of rubber dam. - > Optimise ventilation and air quality including air exchange rates, air flow and air filtration systems.
+- > Clearly define the contaminated and clean zones within your practice environment. - > Employ measures aimed at reducing the extent of contamination within the contaminated zone, as appropriate, for example, high volume evacuation systems, use of dental dam. - > Optimise ventilation and air quality including air exchange rates, air flow and air filtration systems.
 Maintain airflow that will reduce the risk of carrying contaminants from the dirty area to the clean area. - > Employ measures aimed at preventing the spread of contamination to a clean zone.
-These include: - Anticipating treatment needs before commencing treatment, so materials can be pre-dispensed from clean storage areas and all necessary instruments are readily available within the primary clinical zone (critical items must remain protected from contamination and packaged until point of use).
-If unused, unopened critical items that have been protected from possible contamination in the clinical zone, may be returned to the clean storage area after a procedure. - Not touching surfaces, equipment, stored instruments and materials in the clean zone, with contaminated gloves or hands. - Ensuring all drawers remain closed when aerosols are being generated during patient treatment.
+These include: - Anticipating treatment needs before commencing treatment. - Not touching surfaces, equipment, stored instruments and materials in the clean zone, with contaminated gloves or hands. - Ensuring all drawers remain closed when aerosols are being generated during patient treatment. - Protect items used in clinical care from contamination by storing it in closed drawers, cupboards or lidded containers, including dental materials and local anaesthetic cartridges in their blister packaging (where applicable).

-- Protect items used in clinical care from contamination by storing it in closed drawers, cupboards or lidded containers, including dental materials and local anaesthetic cartridges in their blister packaging (where applicable). - Maintain the sterility of critical items when surgical procedures are performed by using sterile gloves, placing sterile instruments on a sterile surface, e.g. disposable sterile surgical drapes or sterile metal trays on bracket tops, and maintaining a surgical aseptic technique. - Consider all surfaces and items within the contaminated zone as contaminated once patient treatment has commenced.
+- Maintain the sterility of critical items when surgical procedures are performed by using sterile gloves, placing sterile instruments on a sterile surface, e.g. disposable sterile surgical drapes or sterile metal trays on bracket tops, and maintaining a surgical aseptic technique. - Consider all surfaces and items within the contaminated zone as contaminated once patient treatment has commenced.
 After treatment, clean the clinical contact surfaces, and either dispose of, or reprocess the remaining items appropriately (refer to Part III: Reprocessing of reusable items).